Ability’s Unlimited Interception System Can Trace Calls/Texts/Location of Every Single Mobile phone on Earth!

 But how does this system perform such exceptional feats?

-It actually exploits a flaw present in the Signaling System No. 7 or SS7, which is the international telecom standard that illustrates how information is exchanged across digital networks from public switched telephone networks (PSTN) for cell phones.
+It actually exploits a flaw present in the Signaling System No. 7 or SS7, which is the international telecom standard that illustrates how information is exchanged across digital networks from the public switched telephone networks (PSTN) for cell phones.
 The “Signaling Points” of SS7 and the nodes that utilize out-of-band signaling to facilitate services like call forwarding.

 A yet unknown third party is responsible for licensing this vulnerability for Ability and providing access or information about the SS7 flaw.
 Thus, intercepting any mobile phone for law enforcement is easily possible by simply tapping into the targeted phone.